fivdi/onoff/README.md

 ### Newsflash - September 10th 2015

-The mechanisms that enable user pi on Raspbian to access GPIOs without superuser privileges function correctly in the 2015-05-05 release of Raspbian.
-However, if Raspbian is upgraded with `sudo apt-get update` and `sudo apt-get upgrade`, these mechanisms will break.
+The mechanisms that enable user pi on Raspbian to access GPIOs without superuser privileges function correctly in the 2015-05-05 release of Raspbian Wheezy.
+However, if Raspbian Wheezy is upgraded with `sudo apt-get update` and `sudo apt-get upgrade`, these mechanisms will break.
 This is a known [Raspbian issue](https://github.com/raspberrypi/linux/issues/1117).
 The issue also describes how to work around the problem.